-The Board of Directors is currently comprised of eight (8) members.
+The Board of Directors is currently comprised of nine (9) members.
 Since 2013, the Company has continued to fulfill its intention to renew and expand the Board of Directors over time and to increase Board diversity through the addition of one or more independent directors.
-Currently, of the directors standing for election, the Board has six independent directors, including two independent female directors.
-As a result, a total of eight (8) individuals are nominated for election at the Meeting (see also "Diversity and Inclusion Policy").
+Currently, of the directors standing for election, the Board has seven (7) independent directors, including three (3) independent female directors.
+As a result, a total of nine (9) individuals are nominated for election at the Meeting (see also "Diversity and Inclusion Policy").

 On an annual basis, the Board of Directors monitors and reviews the relationship of each director with the Company to consider whether or not such director is or remains independent, considering and applying the factors as outlined under the CSA Guidelines and NI 52-110 (which are discussed above).
-Of the eight (8) proposed directors, six are considered to be "independent" under the CSA Guidelines and in accordance with NI 52-110.
-The directors who are considered to be independent are Terry Lyons, Fred Olson, David Schoch, Sandra Pupatello, Molly Shoichet and Edward Waitzer.
+Of the nine (9) proposed directors, seven (7) are considered to be "independent" under the CSA Guidelines and in accordance with NI 52-110.
+The directors who are considered to be independent are Terry Lyons, Maureen Midgley, Fred Olson, David Schoch, Sandra Pupatello, Molly Shoichet and Edward Waitzer.
 The directors who are considered not to be independent are Rob Wildeboer and Pat D'Eramo by virtue of the office assumed by them with the Company.
-The Board believes that a sufficient number of directors are independent of the Company, as six out of eight directors are independent, and no material corporate decision requiring director approval can be passed without the consent of at least three independent directors, and given the roles of the Audit Committee, the Compensation Committee and the CGNC, as well as the role of the Lead Director, in the governance of the Company.
+The Board believes that a sufficient number of directors are independent of the Company, as seven (7) out of nine (9) directors are independent, and no material corporate decision requiring director approval can be passed without the consent of at least three independent directors, and given the roles of the Audit Committee, the Company.
 At the Meeting, shareholders will be requested to elect a majority independent Board of Directors.